ghiculescu/pin-payments/README.md

                    currency: 'AUD', ip_address: user.ip_address, customer: customer
 ```

-Errors from the API will result in a`Pin::APIError` exception being thrown:
+Errors from the API will result in a`Pin::APIError` exception being raised:

 ```ruby
 begin